On the Brill-Noether loci of a curve embedded in a K3 surface: Existence of curves with high dimensional Brill-Noether locus

 The set of quartic containing the two lines $l_1=\{w=x=0\}, l_2=\{y=z=0\}\subseteq \P^3$, i.e. the fibre of $\phi$ at the point $\{l_1,l_2\}$, is a projective space of dimension $24$.

 Quartics $X_1,X_2$ in such set are isomorphic only if they are projectively equivalent.
 Let $U(l_1,l_2)$ be the set of quartics in $\P^3$ containing the two lines $l_1,l_2$ and no further lines.
-Projectivities sending varieties of $U(l_1,l_2)$ into itself are exactly those which belong to the subgroup $G_0\subseteq \P\GL(4)$ of the projectivities which fix the two lines $l_1,l_2$ or to its coset $G_1$ of those which exchange the two lines.
-This is an algebraic variety of dimension $7$.
+Projectivities stabilizing $U(l_1,l_2)$ are exactly those which belong to the subgroup $G_0\subseteq \P\GL(4)$ of the projectivities which fix the two lines $l_1,l_2$ or to its coset $G_1$ of those which swaps the two lines.
+This defines an algebraic variety of dimension $7$.

 Finally, let us call $\psi\colon U(l_1,l_2)\rightarrow \mathcal{K}_3$ the map sending any quartic in $U(l_1,l_2)$ into its isomorphism class in the moduli space of polarized $\Kt$ surfaces of genus $3$; since $\dim G = 7< \dim U(l_1,l_2)=24$, the map $\psi$ cannot be constant.
 More precisely $\psi(U(l_1,l_2))$ has dimension equal to $17$ and since the Picard rank of $X\in U(l_1,l_2)$ is $\rho(X)=3$, then $\psi$ is dominant onto an irreducible component of the moduli space of $\Kt$ surfaces whose Picard rank is at least $3$.